Use of a separatory funnel or "How to do an upscale extraction"

 e.
 Place the separatory funnel back in the iron ring.
 Allow the layers to separate.
 Then remove the stopper and drain the bottom layer into a clean container.
 At this point, you need to know which layer contains your desired product.

-If you extract or wash acidic solutions with sodium carbonate or sodium bicarbonate solutions, carbon dioxide will form due to an acid-base reaction.
+If you extract or wash acidic solutions with sodium bicarbonate or sodium carbonate solutions, carbon dioxide will form due to an acid-base reaction.
 A significant pressure will build up in the funnel.
 Hence, you need to be more careful in the beginning and vent more often.

 If you use low boiling solvents like diethyl ether, pentane, dichloromethane, chloroform, etc. for extraction, you will observe a significant build up of pressure as well.